-Oregon’s Wood Product Manufacturing Industry Is Still Important, Especially in Rural AreasFebruary 12, 2018 Once Oregon’s largest manufacturing industry, employment in the wood product manufacturing industry has gone through large, well-publicized losses since the early 1990s, dropping its employment below computer and electronic manufacturing and food manufacturing.
+Oregon’s Wood Product Manufacturing Industry Is Still Important, Especially in Rural AreasAugust 3, 2021 Once Oregon’s largest manufacturing industry, employment in the wood product manufacturing industry has gone through large, well-publicized losses since the early 1990s.
+Its employment dropped below that of computer and electronic manufacturing and food manufacturing in recent years.
 Despite the losses, wood product manufacturing is still a large industry in Oregon and is especially important to rural areas of the state.

-Between 1990 and 2016, annual average employment in wood product manufacturing dropped 23,600, or 51 percent.
-Similar losses were experienced in all subsectors, with sawmills and wood preservation dropping 5,400 (45%); plywood and engineered wood products dropping 9,500 (53%); and all other wood product manufacturing, which includes millwork and prefabricated buildings, dropping 8,800 (54%).
+Over the long term, between 1990 and 2020, annual average employment in wood product manufacturing dropped 24,100, or 52%.
+Similar losses were experienced in all its subsectors.
+Sawmills and wood preservation dropped 5,900 (49%); plywood and engineered wood products dropped 9,500 (53%); and all other wood product manufacturing, which includes millwork and prefabricated buildings, dropped 8,700 (54%).

 Although the industry has been in decline over the long term, it trended upward for a short period during a national housing boom between 2003 and 2005.
-During that period, the industry increased from an annual average of 31,100 jobs to 32,400, an increase of 1,600, or 5.0 percent.
+During that period, the industry increased from an annual average of 31,100 jobs to 32,700, an increase of 1,600, or 5.1%.

-Low demand from U.S. single family home construction coming out of the recession is one reason for the slowness of the rebound.
-The prerecession peak of roughly 1.7 million starts in 2005 dropped to a low of 431,000 in 2011.
-Starts have recently recovered to a more normal 1.2 million in 2017 causing an increase in demand.
+Then the Great Recession hit the industry hard.
+The overall wood product manufacturing industry dropped 13,500 (41%) between 2005 and 2011.
+After the Great Recession, the industry was slow to rebound, adding 4,000 jobs, or 21%, between 2011 and 2019.
+Low demand from U.S. single-family home construction coming out of the recession is one reason for the slowness of the rebound.
+The prerecession peak of roughly 1.7 million starts in 2005 dropped to a low of 430,000 in 2011.
+Single-family starts had recovered to 888,000 in 2019, causing some increase in demand for wood products.

-Smaller Harvest, Technology, and Economies of Scale Contribute to the Employment Decline
+Smaller Harvest, Technology, and Economies of Scale Contribute to Decline

 New technologies brought another structural change to the industry by making lumber mills less labor intensive.
 Employment continued to drop even after harvest levels stabilized in the late 1990s and employment did not increase much despite a housing construction boom in the mid-2000s.
-Jobs in wood product manufacturing per million board feet harvested dropped steadily after 2000, likely due to technology.
+Jobs in wood product manufacturing per million board feet harvested dropped steadily after 2000, at least partly due to technology.

-Wood Product Manufacturing Is Still Important in Oregon, Especially in Rural Areas
+Wood Products Are Still Important in Oregon, Especially in Rural Areas

 Even with the decline, wood product manufacturing is still a large industry in Oregon.
-In 2016 there were 22,700 people employed and roughly $1.1 billion in total payroll in wood product manufacturing.
-While statewide the industry makes up only 1.2 percent of total employment and 1.2 percent of total payroll, the concentration is much higher in some counties, especially rural ones.
-For instance, in Douglas County 8.0 percent of total employment and 10.6 percent of total payroll was in wood product manufacturing.
+In 2020, there were 22,000 people employed and roughly $1.2 billion in total payroll in the industry.
+While statewide the industry makes up only 1.2% of total employment and 1.2% of total payroll, the concentration is much higher in some counties, especially rural ones.
+For instance, in Curry County 8.0% of total employment and 11.7% of total payroll was in wood product manufacturing.
 Most of the counties with a high concentration of employment in wood product manufacturing are rural.

 In counties where the percent of total payroll exceeds the percent of total employment, average wages are higher in wood product manufacturing than the overall average wage.
 This is the case in most of the rural counties listed, indicating that wood product manufacturing provides some of the higher paying jobs in rural counties.

-The top 20 occupations by 2014 employment in wood product manufacturing tend to pay well, with average annual wages of $30,000 or more.
-Ninety percent of the top 20 occupations require a high school diploma or less.
-Only general operations managers requires a college degree.
-Some of the more technical occupations like industrial machinery mechanics and electricians have average annual wages over $50,000 and require only a high school diploma, providing opportunity for those who don’t get a college degree.
+The top 20 occupations in wood product manufacturing are mostly medium wage but do not require high levels of education.
+All of the top 20 occupations have a typical entry-level education of a high school diploma or less.
+Some of the more technical occupations like industrial machinery mechanics and electricians have average annual wages of more than $60,000 and have a typical entry-level education of a high school diploma, providing opportunity for those who don’t pursue a college degree.

 Like many industries, wood product manufacturing has an aging workforce reaching retirement age.
-This creates additional demand for workers through replacement needs.
-In addition to the 2,900 jobs that the industry is expected to create between 2014 and 2024, there are expected to be roughly 5,000 replacement openings, largely due to retirements.
+This creates demand for workers through replacement needs.
+Despite losing 600 jobs between 2019 and 2029, there are expected to be roughly 9,000 openings from people leaving the industry, largely due to retirements.